Midwives respect their clients’ choice of birth place. We are trained to provide care at home and bring all the necessary equipment for home birth.

 What pain relief can I have at home?

-Women who labour and deliver at home tend to be more relaxed and feel more in control.
-However, there is no doubt that managing labour pain can be challenging for women, wherever they deliver their babies.
+People who labour and deliver at home tend to be more relaxed and feel more in control.
+However, there is no doubt that managing labour pain can be challenging, wherever you deliver your baby.
 Some choose techniques such as breathing and relaxation exercises.
 Midwives often encourage massage, visualization, positioning, and labouring in a warm tub for pain relief.

-Midwives can bring nitrous oxide (laughing gas) to a home birth, which can be a very effective form of pain relief for many women.
-St. Jacobs Midwives also have birth pools available to loan to clients.
+Midwives can bring nitrous oxide (laughing gas) to a home birth, which can be a very effective form of pain relief.
+Some people also find TENS machines are helpful in managing pain.

 Managing pain: self-help techniques